Cash Flow Modelling

 - How much will I need if I want to make provisions for Long Term Care?

-- What is the potential inheritance tax bill for your estate should you die at a certain age?
+- What is the potential inheritance tax bill for your estate?

 It is important to stress that cash flow modelling is not a process to be carried out once and then forgotten about.
 Cash flow modelling is a living document and should be a core part of your half-yearly/yearly financial review.
 Your circumstances will change each year so this will need to be updated.
 Even small changes can make a big difference in the long run.
 The results are only as good as the data that is put in so it is imperative that all information is correct.

 Want to find out more?